-This project is a neat combination of mass data, algorithms, and Python.
-All parts of HW7 are due Wed March 4th 11:55pm.
+This project is a neat, algorithmic problem that uses Python on masses of data.
+There is also a smaller HW7b program.
+All parts of HW7 are due Wed Nov 17 at 11:55pm.
 Download ghost.zip to get started.

 We have a few warmups functions to get ready for the Ghost problem.
 These all have a 1-line solution using lambda.

 Suppose we are trying to take a picture of Stanford, but each image has people walking through the scene, like this (this is the "hoover" data set):

 We'd like to look through all these images and figure out an image that "ghosts" out all the people and just shows the background.
 (Thanks to John Nicholson for his "Pesky Tourist" Nifty Assignment which inspired this project, see nifty.stanford.edu).